 Is the amount of amniotic fluid present important?

 Yes.
-Separate testing may be performed to evaluate the quantity of amniotic fluid that surrounds a foetus.
+Separate testing may be performed to evaluate the quantity of amniotic fluid that surrounds a fetus.
 Too little (oligohydramnios) early in a pregnancy can cause birth defects or miscarriage.
-Late in the pregnancy, it can cause poor foetal growth or even cause a stillbirth.
+Late in the pregnancy, it can cause poor fetal growth or even cause a stillbirth.
 Too much amniotic fluid (polyhydramnios) may cause few symptoms.
 When it is severe, it may affect the pregnant woman's breathing and increase the risk of premature birth and postpartum haemorrhage.